uakfdotb/ghostpp/readme.txt

 In battle.net (via local chat or whisper at any time):

-!addadmin <name>         add a new admin to the database for this realm !addban <name> <reason>  add a new ban to the database for this realm !announce <sec> <msg>    set the announce message (the bot will print <msg> every <sec> seconds in the game lobby), leave blank or "off" to disable the announce message
+!addadmin <name>         add a new admin to the database for this realm !addban <name> [reason]  add a new ban to the database for this realm !announce <sec> <msg>    set the announce message (the bot will print <msg> every <sec> seconds in the lobby), use "off" to disable the announce message
-!autohost <m> <p> <n>    auto host up to <m> games, auto starting when <p> players have joined, with name <n>, leave blank or "off" to disable auto hosting
+!autohost <m> <p> <n>    auto host up to <m> games, auto starting when <p> players have joined, with name <n>, use "off" to disable auto hosting
-!autostart <players>     auto start the game when the specified number of players have joined, leave blank or "off" to disable auto start
+!autostart <players>     auto start the game when the specified number of players have joined, use "off" to disable auto start
 !ban                     alias to !addban
-!channel <name>          change channel
-!checkadmin <name>       check if a user is an admin on this realm !checkban <name>         check if a user is banned on this realm !close <number> ...      close slot
+!channel <name>          change battle.net channel !checkadmin <name>       check if a user is an admin on this realm !checkban <name>         check if a user is banned on this realm !close <number> ...      close slot